aidulcandra/wachan/README.md

 `/My name is (?<name>\S+)\.
 I live in (?<location>\S+)\./` | `"My name is Wachan.
 I live in NPM."` | `{"name":"Wachan", "location":"NPM"}`
 <hr>

-`captures.toArray()` returns the array of the captures with numeric keys.
+`captures.toArray()` returns the array of the captures.
 Useful for doing array operations on it.

 ### Returned Value
 In the response function, you can return a string/object: